xqsit94/vite-vue3-ts-starter/README.md

 ### Features

 - 🚀 Fast development and build times with Vite
-🖖 Vue 3 for UI components
+- 🖖 Vue 3 for UI components
+- 🧭 Vue Router for client-side routing
+- 🗄️ Pinia for state management
-🦋 TypeScript for static type checking
+- 🦋 TypeScript for static type checking
-📚 Interactive UI development and testing with Storybook ✅ Unit Testing with Vitest
+- 📚 Interactive UI development and testing with Storybook
+- ✅ Unit Testing with Vitest
-🧹 Linting and formatting with ESLint and Prettier
+- 🧹 Linting and formatting with ESLint and Prettier
-🐶 Pre-commit checks using Husky
+- 🐶 Pre-commit checks using Husky
-🎨 Optimized CSS with UnoCSS
+- 🎨 Optimized CSS with UnoCSS

 ### Commands